Son in Law (film): Plot

 While shopping for clothes, Crawl meets Becca's friend Tracy.
 Travis apologizes to Crawl for hitting him and invites him to a bachelor party, where Tracy dances for Crawl.

 The next morning, Becca finds Crawl and Tracy waking up in the barn and furiously calls off the wedding, but Crawl and Tracy cannot remember what happened.
 Crawl leaves to head back to L.A. while Travis, who had been seeing Tracy on the side, berates her for behavior the previous night.
-Tracy finds her car seat suspiciously left all the way back and discovers a bottle of pills underneath it.
+Tracy finds her car seat left all the way back and discovers a bottle of pills underneath it.

 After picking up Crawl, who was attempting to hitchhike, Tracy visits the Warner house to confront Travis and Theo while the Warners are sitting down to Thanksgiving dinner.
 Theo confesses that they drugged them and that he set them up in the barn.
 Walter immediately fires Theo.
-Becca stands up to Travis and Crawl knocks him down, revealing that he had majored in karate for two semesters and Theo takes Travis with him.
+Becca stands up to Travis, and Crawl knocks him down, revealing that he had majored in karate for two semesters.

 After Travis and Theo leave, Tracy is invited to sit with the Warners while Walter asks his son-in-law to cut the turkey.
-Becca tries to speak the truth about Crawl's proposal, but he stops her, saying that they have not yet decided on a wedding date and need wait a while before making the decision, hinting that he intends to legitimately propose to Rebecca and have a proper relationship that the Warners will respect.
+Becca tries to speak the truth about Crawl's proposal, but he stops her, saying that they have not decided on a wedding date and need to wait before making the decision, hinting that he intends to legitimately propose to Rebecca and have a proper relationship.